-What are the basic tools used in an Estate Plan in Ohio?The four basic estate planning tools used for Ohio residents are:
+What are the basic tools used in an Estate Plan in Ohio?

 1. A Will: a written document that appoints your Executor, can nominate a guardian for minor children, and gives instructions for the distribution of your property after your death.

 2. A Trust: a written document under which a Trustee holds legal title to property for the benefit of beneficiaries, and administers that property according to the terms of the trust.
 Trusts can be revocable (changeable), or irrevocable (can't be changed).
 They can be used during your life, or only become active after you die.
 They can provide tax benefits, and in certain cases can assist in avoiding probate.

 3. General Power of Attorney: a written document that grants another person authority to make non-health care decisions and sign documents on your behalf.